 Inserted behind door hinges to adjust elevation of latch bolt.
 Use the hinge as a template for cutting cardboard shims.
 Do not cut shims from corrugated cardboard.
 Always use a sharp knife when cutting cardboard, and be certain that you cut on a stable work surface - always take care when cutting tools.

 High Strength wood glue used on joints where wood is glued to wood.
-A thin, even layer of carpenter's glue spread on entire surface to be joined works best.
-Dont use too much or pool it one area.
+A thin, even layer of carpenter's glue spread on the entire surface to be joined works best.
+Do not use too much or pool it one area.

-Bonds seam between two piece of carpet for small repairs.
-Be Careful when working with adhesive as it cannot be removed from carpet fibers it impregnates.
+Bonds seam between pieces of carpet for small repairs.
+Be Careful when working with adhesive as it cannot be removed from carpet fibre it impregnates.
 Use this adhesive in a well-well-ventilated area.

 Easy-to-use product for filling small cracks in masonry materials.
 Wait for a dry day when the temperature will be between 50 and 80 degrees.
 Fahrenheit when making concrete repairs